drummonds/sceco/content/docs/Campaign2024/_index.md

 - an uplift of Transport movements
 - Inadequate and/or safe access/egress to the premises
 - Pedestrian and Common Users Health and Safety
 - The extension of working hours on the premises as from the previous use by Lewis & Co Builders Merchants whose permitted hours of work were 8am to 5pm Monday to Friday and 8am to noon on Saturday only
-- An inadequate transport assesement of B8 sue with specific referenc to an Inner London site
+- An inadequate transport assessment of B8 sue with specific referenc to an Inner London site
 - No Trade is noted for the site although HGV's are shown on the Transport Appraisal Swept Path Analysis

 ## Issues

-1. The planning application is wrong and I think a tree survey is rquired.
+1. The planning application is wrong and I think a tree survey is required.

 - There is at least one tree on the site so the answer to Trees and Hedges is wrong.
 - There are large trees adjacent to the site that might have to be pruned so I believe the second part is wrong